noahrizika/cybersecurity-chatbot/README.md

-# Atom Take Home Test
+# Cybersecurity Chatbot

 <div align="center">
-  <h2>ChatBot Project</h2>
+  <h2>Payload Generator and Analysis</h2>
-  <p>Fully functional chatbot intended to help connect you with researchers in a specific field</p>
+  <p>Fully functional chatbot intended to generate payloads and aid in the analysis of cybersecurity-related code</p>
   <p>Made by <a href="https://noahrizika.github.io/">Noah Rizika</a></p>
 </div>

 ## Application Overview

-This web application features a prompt-engineered GPT-4o mini chatbot (using OpenAI's API) to provide names and contact information of researchers, as specified by the user's input for a specific research field.
+This web application uses OpenAI's API to create a prompt-engineered GPT-4o mini chatbot that provides attack payloads and aids in the analysis of cybersecurity-related code.

-**Project Inspiration**

-In addition to building the chatbot as Atom's take-home challenge, I wanted to find a way to add value to Atom.
-I heard both from Hamilton and Tomer that one ambitious feature would be for researchers to communicate with fellow researchers who are both interested in a given grant.
-Given the limits of this stand-alone project, I prompt-engineered the chatbot to output the name and contact information of researchers.
-This project could help researchers identify potential applicants to their grant-of-interest, thereby bolstering collaboration across disciplines and the research industry as a whole.

-Features

-- Easily find contact information for researchers in your field of interest
+Key Features:

+Interactive chat interface
+Chat freely with the OpenAI GPT-4o mini model
-- View and engage in previous conversations or start a new chat
+Stores each chat interaction in a Supabase database View and engage in previous conversations or start a new chat Responsive design with Tailwind CSS
-- Friendly UI

 ## Getting Started